covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Events.md

    Private m_EventHandler As MyEventListener

-   '''<summary>

-   ''' This function is called, when starting EPLAN,

-   ''' if the add-in is loaded on system startup.

-   '''</summary>

-   ''' <returns></returns>

-   '''<seealso cref="OnRegister"/>

    Public Function OnInit() As Boolean Implements IEplAddIn.OnInit

       m_EventHandler = New MyEventListener()

       Return True

-   End Function 'OnInit

-'...

-End Class 'AddInModule

 ```

 ### Event parameter